nicode-io/The_Starting_Point/README.md

 - Manage pagination: previous, next, first, last page
 - Use js script in EJS views to send async requests and manipulate DOM
 - Use Stripe to manage payments in an eshop, configure checkout process entirely (need webhook for prod)
+- Understand how REST API works: rules, request format, authentication with tokens, routing, and many more
 - ...

 ---